Analysis | Arbiter’s decision on Erick Fedde complicates the state of the Nationals’ bullpen

 So Fedde received the fourth option in 2020 because, by last spring, he didn’t have five seasons of 90 or more days between a major or minor league roster.
 He then spent all of last summer with the Nationals, notching eight starts and three appearances out of the bullpen.
 The catch was that the shortened schedule fell well short of that 90-day mark.

 As a result, Fedde entered spring training expecting to have a fourth option.
-But he still filed a grievance to have 2020 count as if he’d logged 90+ days with the Nationals.
+But he still filed a grievance to have 2020 count as if he’d logged 90-plus days with the Nationals.
 Then an arbiter granted that wish.

 That’s one way to force Washington to put him on the roster.
+It could also leave him as the odd man out, numbering his days with the only organization he’s played for.
 A first-round pick in 2014, Fedde has been trying to stick with the club since debuting at 24.
 He bounced between the minors, rotation and bullpen in 2019.
-He then bounced between starting and relieving last summer, at times replacing Stephen Strasburg in the rotation, at other times recording six or more outs of the bullpen.
+He then bounced between starting and relieving last summer, at times replacing Stephen Strasburg in the rotation, at other times recording six or more outs out of the bullpen.
 He has a career 5.10 ERA in 194 innings.

 Fedde will start against the Miami Marlins on Thursday.
 The Nationals are again weighing Ross, Fedde and Voth as fifth starter candidates, though Ross has emerged as the front-runner.
 Fedde and Voth are potential long relievers for a team that could need a lot of bullpen help in early April.
 There is a chance that, options aside, all three pitchers have a shot to make the team.